An independent Board of Directors oversees the work of HOPE Fair Housing Center.

 Director of Enforcement

-June Bishop worked for HOPE between 1996-1999 part-time as the bookkeeper and performed accounting services for the organization.
-She has been with HOPE full time since June of 2011.
+June Bishop began working for HOPE in 1996, serving as the part-time bookkeeper and providing accounting services for the organization for over three years.
+In June of 2011, Ms. Bishop returned and began working for HOPE full time as HOPE’s Intake Specialist and became HOPE’s Investigations Coordinator in 2020.
 Prior to working for HOPE, Ms. Bishop worked as an assistant commercial property manager for over 13 years, and additionally, spent 11 years working as a Senior Executive Secretary to the National Human Resources Manager, and later, for the National Director of Merchandising Research at Sears National Headquarters’ offices on the west side of Chicago.

-Ms. Bishop often works closely with HOPE’s enforcement staff on various projects and coordinates logistics for on-site assessments.
+Ms. Bishop is an integral component of HOPE’s enforcement staff and is involved in systemic investigations and coordinates logistics for on-site assessments.
 She also works with HOPE’s Office Administrator to compile organizational data needed for HUD grant reporting.

 Blake Mitchell joined HOPE in October 2020 as the Intake Specialist.
 He graduated from North Central College in 2019 with degrees in French and Political Science and a minor in Middle Eastern/North African Studies.
 Prior to his time at HOPE, Mr. Mitchell did a year of service through the AmeriCorps VISTA program at Hesed House Homeless Shelter in Aurora.
 As Intake Specialist, Mr. Mitchell conducts initial intake interviews for referral to the appropriate HOPE staff member or outside agency and provides information and referral to clients for non-fair housing complaints.